MonstroDev/expo-image-picker-multiple/README.md

 ### Props:
 - `max`: maximum number of photos
 - `loadCount`: by default `50`
+- `loadCompleteMetadata`: Whether to load [extra fields](https://docs.expo.io/versions/latest/sdk/media-library/#asset) like location.
+Loading all of the information will reduce performance. by default `false`
 - `emptyStayComponent`: by default `null`
 - `noCameraPermissionComponent`: by default `null`
 - `preloaderComponent`: by default `ActivityIndicator` (loader)